Richard L. Bryant

 Professor Bryant, Adjunct Professor of Industrial Administration, received his BA from Denison University in 1975 and MBA from Carnegie Mellon in 1980.
 Following six years with H.J.
 Heinz Company in their Corporate M&A and Treasury areas, Bryant became Reebok International's Treasurer in 1988 and in 1993, Chief Financial Officer of Hefren-Tillotson, a broker/dealer and investment advisor.
 Professor Bryant joined the Tepper School in 1999 as the Executive Director of Carnegie Mellon's Computational Finance Program and over the years has taught both in Tepper's undergraduate finance program and in the MSCF program.

-Javier Pena is a Professor of Operations Research at the Tepper School of Business, Carnegie Mellon University.
+Javier Pena is the Bajaj Family Professor of Operations Research at the Tepper School of Business, Carnegie Mellon University.
 He earned his Ph.D. in Applied Mathematics from Cornell University in 1998.
 His teaching and research interests include financial optimization, machine learning, and convex optimization.
-Dr Pena's publications have appeared in journals such as Quantitative Finance, Journal of Risk, Mathematics of Operations Research, and the SIAM Journal on Optimization.
+Dr. Pena's publications have appeared in journals such as Quantitative Finance, Journal of Risk, Mathematics of Operations Research, and the SIAM Journal on Optimization.
 Dr. Pena has consulted with Axioma Inc. in the development and implementation of algorithmic tools for portfolio management.
 Dr. Pena was the recipient of the 2005 George Leland Bach MBA Teaching Award for excellence in the classroom.

 Bryan Routledge is an Associate Professor of Finance at the Tepper School of Business, Carnegie Mellon University.
 He received his Ph.D. from the University of British Columbia in 1996 and a Bachelor of Commerce from Queens University in 1987.
 His research focuses on a broad selection of topics in finance.
 Current research applies quantitative text analysis and natural language processing to economic and financial research questions (e.g, how management discussion and analysis conveys risk, and how Twitter can track public opinion).
 Other recent research investigates the quantitative properties of asset prices and macroeconomics such as the positive correlation of asset returns with future economic growth and understanding the connection between risk attitudes and asset pricing dynamics, and the risk premia of commodity prices.
 He is an associate editor at the Journal of Quantitative Finance and the Critical Review of Finance and current Secretary Treasurer of the Western Finance Association.
 Teaching includes "Corporate Finance," "Private Equity and Venture Capital", and "Alpha: Implementing Quantitative Strategies."